EDINBURGH 20-MILERS

 The centre also has a spacious bar-cum-restaurant.
 However, this mainly serves full meals rather than quick snacks and the service is slow, so you might be hard pressed to have lunch in the time available.
 It is also quite expensive.
 For those reasons, I suggest you bring your own food for a picnic if at all possible.

-There is a separate kiosk where you can pick up a hot drink or a cake.
-And an ice cream van is sometimes available.
+There is a separate counter where you can pick up a hot drink.
+And an ice cream van is sometimes (not always) parked within the centre.

 Logistics